Pakistan partially shuts down mobile, internet services ahead of pro-Imran Khan protest - ExBulletin

 Pakistan partially shuts down mobile, internet services ahead of pro-Imran Khan protest

-ISLAMABAD — Pakistan suspended mobile and internet services in areas with security concerns on Sunday as supporters of jailed former Prime Minister Imran Khan prepared to protest in the capital.
+ISLAMABAD (AP) Pakistan suspended mobile and internet services in areas with security concerns on Sunday as supporters of jailed former Prime Minister Imran Khan prepared to protest in the capital.

 The government and the Interior Ministry published the announcement on social media platform X, which is banned in Pakistan.
 They did not specify the areas or specify the duration of the suspension.